Want create site? Find Free WordPress Themes and plugins.

 You only need to understand the very basic rules to begin to offer the Ayurvedic daily medicine of healing to your life.

 Its all about the five elements of this life.
-And our Dosha’s are the biological humours of the human body.
+Our Dosha’s are the blend of the five elements together, creating our biological humours of this body.

 A dosha is a blend of the five natural elements of most basic parts of life itself;